 Using Scientific Notation

 When dealing with very large or very small wavelengths, scientific notation can be a valuable tool.
 Scientific notation expresses a number as the product of a coefficient and a power of 10, making it easier to represent extremely large or small values.
-For example, a wavelength of 0.00000015 meters can be written as 1.5 x 10^-7 meters in scientific notation.
+As an example, a wavelength of 0.00000015 meters can be written as 1.5 x 10^-7 meters in scientific notation.

 Scientific notation not only saves space but also reduces the risk of errors when entering numbers into calculators or computer programs.
 It also makes it easier to compare wavelengths of different magnitudes, as the exponents provide a quick indication of relative size.